Name: The organization shall be named the Highland Park Neighborhood Association.

 - Be approachable to any neighbor on your street.

 Election of Officers: Officers shall be elected at the last meeting of the fiscal year.
-Officer elections shall be decided by a simple majority of the members in attendance at annual meeting.
+Officer elections shall be decided by a simple majority of the members in attendance at the annual meeting.
 Term of office shall be two years, with no limitations on re-election.

 Committees: may be established as needed.